Over 100 guests evacuated from Ibis Hotel in Malaga in early morning blaze – updated

 Malaga firefighters tackle massive Le Grand Cafe fire.
 Credit: Encierro Bombero Mlg X

-Full evacuation of hotel guests
+Full evacuation of over one hundred guests

 Google News